Submit your work, meet writers and drop the ads. Become a member

 It nests within us during our travels while we're looking for it,

-it is present when we rest our head against a sunny window in the car.
+it is present when we rest our head

-Home is in friendships where laughing makes you cry and crying makes you laugh,
+Home is in friendships where laughing makes you cry

-it is in romance,
+it is in fleeting romances, holding hands,

-it is with family members.
+it is with certain family members.

-Home is in familiar smells and easy living,
+I find home in familiar smells and easy living,

-it is in solitude and fresh air,
+it is in solitude and fresh air.

 where we can grab those fleeting moments,